evglevin/Leo_bot/README.md

 # Leo_bot
-Self-learning сonversational Bot for Telegram
+Self-learning сonversational bot for Telegram

 # Instruction
 You need to create a file "bot_config.py" in the root folder with the following content: